WoW: The War Within DPS tier list for Patch 11.0.2 with Hero Talents

 Elemental Shaman

-Coming slightly out of left field, Elemental Shaman has worked wonders throughout The War Within beta, and it’s in great shape for the full release of the expansion.
+Coming slightly out of left field, Elemental Shaman worked wonders throughout The War Within beta, and it’s carried that momentum through to the full release of the expansion.
 Skyfury is bizarrely strong, offering a Mastery buff and a 20% chance at double auto attacks.

-The spec is particularly effective in AoE encounters, but, though it has the potential to suffer slightly in single-target, the lack of downtime in the rotation (if managed correctly) should mean it isn’t too noticeable.
+The spec is also particularly effective in AoE encounters, but, though it has the potential to suffer slightly in single-target, the lack of downtime in the rotation (if managed correctly) means it isn’t too noticeable.
 With some nice additions to its previously underdeveloped defensive kit, it’s in excellent shape and more cohesive than in the last expansion.

 Stormbringer is the best Hero Talent tree available to the Elemental Shaman right now, though it isn’t particularly exciting or fitting in its current form.
 It’s all over the place in the way it addresses Elemental Shaman abilities, but it is noticeably more effective than Farseer, which ironically doesn’t go anywhere near far enough in what it offers.